Dwolla/react-drop-ins/README.md

 **Note:** You can use either `token` or `tokenUrl` in the config options for generating a client token, but not both.
 Check out the [tokenUrl vs token configuration](https://developers.dwolla.com/guides/drop-ins/generate-client-token#token-url-vs-token-configuration) section in the docs for more information on the differences between the two.

-## Examples

-An example React component demonstrating how to use the library and the `DwollaCustomerCreate` component can be found in the [examples](https://github.com/Dwolla/react-drop-ins/tree/main/src/examples) directory.

-For a full list of all available components and their usage, check out the [Storybook](https://dwolla.github.io/react-drop-ins/).
-Switch to the `Docs` tab and click on `Show code` to see the implementation code example for each component.

 ## Changelog

-- **1.0.0** Initial release of React bindings for Dwolla's drop-in components.
+- **1.0.1** Initial release of React bindings for Dwolla's drop-in components.

 ## Community
 * If you have any feedback, please reach out to us on [our forums](https://discuss.dwolla.com/) or by [creating a GitHub issue](https://github.com/Dwolla/react-drop-ins/issues).